FlineDev/BartyCrouch/README.md

 <details><summary>Options for `translate`</summary>

-- `path`: The directory to search for Strings files.
+- `paths`: The directory / directories to search for Strings files.
 - `secret`: Your [Microsoft Translator Text API Subscription Key](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-text-how-to-signup#authentication-key).
 - `sourceLocale`: The source language to translate from.